-Recent bills have been introduced in the New York and Maryland State legislatures, as well as in the United States Congress, have called for measures to punish academic groups that support boycotts of Israel by threatening the funding of institutions with which they are associated.
+Recent bills have been introduced in the New York, Maryland, Illinois, Florida, and Kansas state legislatures, as well as in the United States Congress, have called for measures to punish academic groups that support boycotts of Israel by threatening the funding of institutions with which they are associated.
 A similar bill is expected to be introduced in the Illinois Legislature.
 Additional bills denouncing such boycotts but not calling for specific measures have been introduced in Florida and Pennsylvania

 New: Statement by Professors Judith Butler, Rashid Khalidi, and over 150 other scholars denouncing censorship and intimidation of Israel critics

 Read the latest Action Alert from the Ad Hoc Group In Support of Academic Freedom and the First Amendment here.

 The Jewish Daily Forward provides a current overview of the binding bills here.

 A bill "nearly identical" to the New York legislation is expected to be introduced by State Senator Ira Silverstein, Majority Caucus Whip.

 Read the latest action alert from the Illinois Coalition to Protect Academic Freedom and Free Speech.

 Center for Constitutional Rights (CCR) letter to IL State Senate Higher Education Committee

 American Civil Liberties Union - Illinois (ACLU-IL) letter to IL State Senate Higher Education Committee

 University of Maryland Presidents letter to Maryland General Assembly